MCBKo/To-Do-List/README.md

 # To-Do-List
-A very basic to-do list using Javascript
+I have created a very simple to-do list using nothing but plain vanilla Javascript.
+Any suggestions for amendments and/or improvements are welcome.
+Thanks!